Alprog/DarkContract/README.md

 ### Description

-Video talk about this repo: link will be added later
+Video talk about this repo (russian): https://www.youtube.com/watch?v=A1rliGwIRlc

 ### How to use example